 Lifestyle factors that can cause edema in ankles and feet include prolonged time on your feet or seated, weather conditions, or poor diet.

 Either standing or sitting in a stagnant position can lead to swelling.
 This can result from what you do for work (a teacher or nurse) or how you spend your free time (like gaming at a computer — a passive activity).

 Standing or sitting still in a single position causes an accumulation of fluid in your ankles due to the effects of gravity.
 Keeping your legs in any continuous position for too long makes it hard for your lymph drainage system to work to get that fluid out.

-Hot weather may worsen these symptoms.
 Other lifestyle factors, such as a diet high in salt or alcohol, can also increase lower extremity swelling.

 Multiple medical conditions may result in leg swelling.
 Regardless of the cause, keeping symptoms like edema in check is essential for disease management.

 These conditions include but are not limited to heart failure, liver failure, kidney failure, chronic venous insufficiency, lymphedema, and, for younger patients, pregnancy.
 Fluid overload is among the most common reasons for heart failure hospitalizations.

 In some cases, edema can also be a side effect of medication, so adjustments to your medication schedule might be helpful.